preventicus/pcore/README.md

 		1) get rid of timestamps as good as possible
 		2) to store differences instead of absolute values of sensor data.

 	Currently, data from Photoplethysmograph (PPG), Accelerometer (ACC), and Electrocardiogram (ECG) sensors are supported.
 Each sensor’s data is stored in a uniform Sensor structure, which encapsulates sensor-specific metadata and a sequence of measurement values.
 	Depending on the sensor type, these values are stored either as integers (IntValues) or floating-point numbers (DoubleValues).

 	Each sensor provides time-synchronized measurements across one or multiple channels.
 The underlying timestamps for all channels of a sensor are shared and compressed using a structure called CompressedTimestampsContainer.
 	This container represents the measurement timeline by dividing it into sections of constant time intervals.
 The compressed representation stores the initial timestamp, per-section time deltas, and the number of data points per section.

 	For data compression purposes, measurement values are stored in block form:
-		•	Integer values are serialized as cumulative differences (deltas), starting from zero.
+		•	Integer values are compressed as cumulative differences (deltas), starting from zero.
 		•	Floating-point values are stored as-is, without compression.

-	The serialized timestamp and value blocks can later be reconstructed using the provided deserialization logic.
+	The compressed timestamp and values can later be reconstructed using the provided decompression logic.
 This ensures both space-efficient storage and accurate recovery of the original measurement series.

-	The structure of the serialization format is defined in the Data message.
+	The structure of the compressed format is defined in the Data message.
 	It includes metadata, the compressed timestamps, and a list of sensor messages.
 	For an overview of the involved data structures and their relationships, refer to the class diagram below.

 	Example:
 	--------
 	(each | marks a timestamp, the difference between two | with no space is for this example defined 40 milliseconds, so 1 space is 80 milliseconds)

 	  Sequence 1   Sequence 2   Sequence 3   Sequence 4
 	  ||||||||||   ||||||||     | | | | |      |||
 	──↑────────────↑────────────↑─↑────────────────────>
 	  a            b            c d                 time

 	  a: first_unix_timestamp_ms (begin measurement)
 	  c to d: inner_sections_durations_ms (time difference in each block)